mileskingston/react_noths/README.md

 ## Additional things I would have done

 * Create layout components e.g. Products/ Grid
-* Create smaller, more reusable components such as Button, Price and Image
+* Create smaller, more reusable components such Price and Image
 * Implement styled-components and or style pre-processor SASS
 * Auto prefixing
-* Fix tests
+* Accessibility

 ## How to run